An open letter to Rishi Sunak

 - Immediately increase funding for school meals so that caterers are not forced to cut standards with ingredients that undercut British farmers, as part of a wider package of reforms to school food policy.

-- Alongside providing greater provisions for school caterers, also commit the hundreds of millions spent on school food to be spent on British, sustainable farm produce, with the revised buying standards introduced at the earliest opportunity.
+- Commit the hundreds of millions spent on school food to be spent on British, sustainable farm produce - such as from organic and agroecological farms - with the revised buying standards introduced at the earliest opportunity.

-- Commit to continuing the rollout and development of the Environmental Land Management Schemes and Sustainable Farming Incentives with funding for protecting soils and a farmer-led tree revolution
+- Commit to continuing the rollout and development of the Environmental Land Management Schemes and Sustainable Farming Incentives with funding for protecting soils and a farmer-led tree revolution, and a renewed commitment to the promised Organic Standard

 - Work with the Soil Association’s Food for Life scheme to roll out a “whole-school approach” to food that promotes healthy, sustainable food, and food education from an early age.